-When I was pregnant with our second son, my husband and I met up with a good friend for a drink at our old stomping ground (well, a mocktail for me!).
-We have so much history with this old buddy and it was a lovely nostalgic night.
-She was over the moon about our new bundle on the way and so the conversation soon moved on to baby names.
+When I was pregnant with our second son, my husband and I met up with a good friend for a drink, (well, a mocktail for me!) at our old stomping ground.
+We had so much history with this old buddy and it was a lovely, nostalgic night.
+She was over the moon about our new bundle on the way and so the conversation soon turned to baby names.

 “What’s on your list?” she asked us excitedly.

 “Well, we love three lettered names, like Sam, Ray and Ned,” I replied writing the names on coasters as memorabilia from the night.

 “Oh, Ned.
 Really?
 Ned … Ned? ” she said, her tone of voice alerting me that I had just ripped out her heart.
 “I’ve wanted to call my firstborn Ned ever since primary school.
 It’s my all-time favourite name,” she confessed.

 “Back up – you’re not even pregnant!”
 I felt like saying in response, but seconds later I started to feel bad for her because a) she wasn’t, b) she doesn’t have a man in her life and is at the age where she’s watching her biological clock tick away, and c) she loved the name Ned so much and for so long, how could I possibly hurt her by ‘stealing’ it?